 We should be able to accurately understand what your animal is feeling and thinking, what the main issues are from their viewpoint, and be able to present something useful – whether it’s confirmation of what you may already know (which is valuable in itself), uncover new information you didn’t know before, provide clarity regarding the right direction to proceed with the problem, and be able to answer your questions to the best of our ability.

 Ultimately, we may not be able to fix your problem.
 Some problems simply aren’t fixable.
 If they do not want to change or see no need or reason to change their behavior that they can agree with, then they won’t.
 You live and work with them 24/7/365.
-To expect some stranger, us, to make them be different when you continue to reinforce their bad behavior by rewarding it or not making the effort required to teach them anything differently is not realistic.
+To expect a stranger who they don’t know to make them be different when you continue to reinforce their bad behavior by rewarding it or not making the effort required to teach them anything differently is not realistic.

 4) What about skeptics?